MaraBytes/Challenges/README.md

 Follow these instructions to clone the repository to your local machine, install necessary dependencies, and run the JavaScript files using Node.js.

-### Prerequisites

-Ensure you have Node.js installed on your machine.
-You can download it from [nodejs.org](https://nodejs.org/).
 1. Clone the repository to your local machine.
    ```bash
    git clone https://github.com/MaraBytes/Challenges.git